CAPLTER/caplter-research-protocols/FluxTower/FluxTower_Protocol.md

 * A total of three dataloggers are used on-site to record and store instrument data; two CR1000s and one CR23X.
 One CR1000 is for the OPEC sensors, while the other is for the suite of ground sensors (currently not in use).
 The CR23X programs and records data from the radiometer and the rain gauge.
-Data from the OPEC CR1000 is collected via a compact flash (CF) card.
-Data from the other two sensors is sent remotely and automatically to an ftp.
+An additional CR1000 was used to interact with ground sensors.
+Though still at the site, these sensors and the data logger are no longer in use.

 * Power for the tower is obtained from main cables on-site and is linked to an outlet within the datalogger enclosure.
 A PS100 regulator powers each of the CR23X and the CR1000 with the soil sensors loggers.
 A standard laptop charger is also connected to a 12V marine/auto battery used to initiate the infra-red gas analyzer (IRGA) and power the OPEC sensors and their CR1000 datalogger (see LI-COR operator manual for more details).

 ### Maintenance

-* For those new to OPEC, I **strongly encourage** the operator to attend an OPEC course for familiarization with the instrumentation and protocols involved.
-I suggest either the Campbell Scientific OPEC operator workshop held at its HQ in Logan, Utah (http://www.campbellsci.com/training), or a two week summer workshop organized by FLUXNET on a periodic basis (http://fluxney.ornl.gov/meetings-workshops).
+* Operators are encouraged to attend an OPEC course for familiarization with the instrumentation and protocols involved.
+Suggested courses include theCampbell Scientific OPEC operator workshop (http://www.campbellsci.com/training) or two-week summer workshop organized by FLUXNET (http://fluxney.ornl.gov/meetings-workshops).

-* If not, at the very least, he/she should be well-versed in using the OPEC operator manual (http://s.campbellsci.com/documents/us/manuals/opecsystem.pdf), using the CSI LoggerNet program, as well as the manuals for each instrument (https://www.campbellsci.com/manuals) for more information in order to troubleshoot any issues.
+* Operators should be well-versed in using the OPEC operator manual (http://s.campbellsci.com/documents/us/manuals/opecsystem.pdf), using the CSI LoggerNet program, as well as the manuals for each instrument (https://www.campbellsci.com/manuals) to troubleshoot any issues.

 * All hardware (e.g. tower winching tool), tools (e.g. screwdrivers, wrenches, Allen keys, wire cutters, chalk bag, inclinometer, tape measure etc.), carrying cases (for the sonic anemometer, infra-red gas analyzer, net radiometer etc.), climbing equipment (harness, quick draws, karabiners, gloves, helmet) and tower-specific fieldwork tools are in the CAP-LTER lab in Glodwater Center (GWC681) on the ASU Tempe Campus.

-* Please contact Quincy Stewart (Quincy.Stewart@asu.edu) or Zhihua Wang (zhwang@asu.edu) if you have further issues with any of the tower instruments.
+* Please contact Quincy Stewart (Quincy.Stewart@asu.edu) or Zhihua Wang (zhwang@asu.edu) if you have issues with any of the tower instruments.

 ### Monthly Maintenance and Data Retrieval